-As digitization reshapes the functional and operational outlook of the restaurant industry, major independents and franchises alike are clinging onto data in the hope that it’ll help them succeed in this modern business landscape.
+As digitization reshapes the functional and operational outlook of the restaurant industry, major independents and franchisees alike are clinging to data in the hope that it’ll help them succeed in this modern business landscape.

 There’s just one problem: few stakeholders know how to extract meaningful insights from it.

 For example, a modern POS system will present restaurant owners with metrics like the number of times an extra ingredient was requested.
 But if all you do after looking at this data is increase or decrease the stock you have for that ingredient, you could be missing out on a big chunk of revenue.

 That’s where data analytics can be a blessing in disguise.

 With the competition for restaurant guests getting fiercer, analyzing the metrics and reports associated with your operations becomes integral to your role as the owner or manager.

 With new technologies like POS integration, and the more tech companies in the space making APIs available, restaurant data is becoming useful for restauranteurs.
 What if you could use the frequency of special requests to engineer your menu, or If you could know why a certain day of the week attracts fewer customers?

 With the right use of restaurant data analytics, you can.